 1999 – Anwar builds on the momentum for reform to found the Parti Keadilan Nasional or National Justice Party (KEADILAN) a forerunner of Parti Keadilan Rakyat (PKR), or the People’s Justice Party.
 Separately, Anwar is convicted and jailed on charges he maintains were politically motivated.

-2003 – Mahathir steps down after 22 years as prime minister.
+2003 – Mahathir steps down after 22 years as Malaysia’s prime minister.

-2004-13 – Four years after his 2004 release, Anwar is again accused of sodomy by a male aide.
-Anwar says the accusations are aimed at removing him from his post as leader of the opposition, which came close to defeating Najib Razak – another Mahathir protege – in the disputed 2013 election.
+2004-13 – Four years after his 2004 release from jail, Anwar is again accused of sodomy by a male aide.
+Anwar says the accusations are aimed at removing him from his post as leader of the opposition, which came close to defeating Najib Razak – another Mahathir protégé – in the disputed elections in 2013.

 2015 – Anwar is jailed for sodomy for a second time.